yanfaingold/All_Projects/README.md

 - summery = using Basic NodeJS project i created listeners for both port 80 and 443 when 80 redirects to 443 which is https , created free certificate with lets ecrypt(now called certbot) and free hostname with free dns mapping on site called No-IP.com

+- added alert and auto ban for continues request spamming

+- added register and login which secured meaning any attempt to change cookies will clean them after server request

 ----------

 **Basic NodeJS**